• Home

 Exterior, Paint and Body

-The mismatched and worn tires hinted at neglected maintenance, a suspicion confirmed by the damaged wheels; curb rash marred their appearance, and the clear coat finish was visibly peeling.
-More concerning than the aesthetics, however, was the vehicle's questionable roadworthiness.
-The car would pull sharply to one side during braking.
-Closer inspection revealed excessive brake dust on the front driver side wheel, hinting at a serious issue there.
+The mismatched, worn tires hinted at years of neglected maintenance, a suspicion soon confirmed by the damaged wheels.
+Curb rash scarred their edges, and the clear coat had begun to peel away.
+More concerning than the aesthetics, however, was the car’s questionable roadworthiness.
+During braking, it pulled sharply to one side, and a closer inspection revealed excessive brake dust on the front driver-side wheel, clear evidence of a serious underlying issue.

 Door Decal Placement